Pathologist Visa Sponsorship Jobs in Ohio

 Which visa types are most common for pathologist roles in Ohio?

-The H-1B is the most common visa category for pathologists in Ohio, as the role consistently qualifies as a specialty occupation requiring at minimum a medical degree and relevant postgraduate training.
+The H-1B visa is the most common visa category for pathologists in Ohio, as the role consistently qualifies as a specialty occupation requiring at minimum a medical degree and relevant postgraduate training.
 J-1 visas are also common for residents and fellows completing pathology training at Ohio academic medical centers.
 Some employers may support O-1 visas for pathologists with recognized research publications or academic distinctions.

 Which cities in Ohio have the most pathologist sponsorship jobs?